Building a CD process using OpenShift Pipelines

 -

-type Flask8 (from the community) and add the task by pressing the Add button
+type Flake8 (from the community) and add the task by pressing the Add button

 -

-fill the following fields to configure the Flake8 task:
+fill in the following fields to configure the Flake8 task:

 4 - Adding the nose task (for unit testing the source code)

-- use the + button on the BOTTOM of the Flask8 task
+- use the + button at the bottom of the Flake8 task

 -